rajatmodi62/OccludedActionBenchmark/README.md

 ## Please do consider citing us.

-If you like whatever we have presented here, and it helps you, it shall mean a lot to us if you cite us.
+If you like whatever we have presented here, and it helps you, we shall be grateful if you cite us.
 Thank you so much for your interest and valuable time.

 ```